tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 * In the headers section, set header **.crumb** with value **${INJECTION_URL_VALUE}**.

 ## Developer instructions
+The .travis.yml is setting up Atlas SDK and building the plugin.
+It may help you setup your environment.

 Prerequisites:

 * Atlas SDK [(installation instructions)](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project).